Search by Keyword

 Engineer Geoff Emerick, in his book “Here, There And Everywhere,” recounts the events of this day as well as the atmosphere present during “White Album” recording sessions: “The Beatles – who clearly didn't like being in one another's company anymore – were able to split up into small groups, working simultaneously in two or even all three of the studios in the Abbey Road complex.
 This soon became standard operating procedure for much of the rest of the 'White Album.'
 It was as if the four band members were so much in separate spaces personally, they wanted to make their record in separate spaces physically.
 On those evenings, I would normally work with Paul, because I had the best rapport with him.
 Another engineer would accompany John or George Harrison, with the taciturn (and rarely consulted) Ringo shuttling between studios as he was needed.
 That was the situation on the night that we worked on Paul's first contribution to the album, the poignant ballad 'Blackbird.'"

 John's presence during Paul's "Blackbird" rehearsals were caught on tape for about a half hour, from 6:30 to 7 pm, until it was decided that his services weren't needed.
-Emerick explains: “Neither Ringo nor George was present on that particular evening, and John wanted to begin compiling sound effects for what would ultimately become 'Revolution 9,' so as soon as he learned that another studio was available, he decided to head off with (producer) Chris Thomas and Phil (McDonald) – accompanied, as usual, by Yoko.
+Emerick explains: “Neither Ringo nor George was present on that particular evening, and John wanted to begin compiling sound effects for what would ultimately become 'Revolution 9,' so as soon as he learned that another studio was available (at 7 pm), he decided to head off with (producer) Chris Thomas and Phil (McDonald) – accompanied, as usual, by Yoko.
 That left George Martin and me alone with Paul, which came as a blessed relief to me after all the stress of the preceding sessions; it always was a lot easier to deal with one Beatle."
 George and Ringo were actually in San Francisco, California on this day, George being filmed playing sitar with Ravi Shankar for the documentary film "Raga."

-The Apple promo film, which was made to be shown to executives at EMI and Capitol Records, who would be soon distributing releases on Apple Records, clearly shows Paul rehearsing “Blackbird” repeatedly, making mistakes along the way but clearly bringing it to perfection as he progressed.
+The Apple promo film, which was made to be shown to executives at EMI and Capitol Records, who would be soon distributing releases on Apple Records, clearly shows Paul rehearsing “Blackbird” repeatedly.
+He made mistakes along the way but clearly brought it to perfection as he progressed.
 During the beginning of this filmed segment, on the floor off to Paul's right is the woman mentioned above.
-This was Francie Schwartz, Paul's current girlfriend, very soon to be replaced by Linda Eastman who would become his wife shortly later.
-In the film, George Martin walks over to converse with Paul during these rehearsals which appears to be an annoyance to Paul who continues his rehearsals of the song despite George's interruption.
-George Martin apparently left for the evening shortly after this moment in the film.
+This was Francie Schwartz, Paul's current girlfriend, very soon to be replaced by Linda Eastman who would become his wife the following year.
+In the film, George Martin walks over to converse with Paul during these rehearsals, this appearing to be an annoyance to Paul who continues his rehearsals of the song despite George's interruption.

 Emerick then relates: “After they'd gone, Paul remarked to me that he wanted the track to sound as if he was singing it outdoors.
 'Fine,' I said, 'then let's do it outdoors.'
 He looked surprised, but there was a little spot outside of the echo chamber with just enough room for him to sit on a stool.
 I ran a long mic lead out there and that's where we recorded 'Blackbird.'
 Most of the bird noises were dubbed on later, from a sound effects record, but a couple of them were live, sparrows and finches singing outside the Abbey Road studio on a soft summer eve along with Paul McCartney.”